 The center was closed in 1980 by the vice-president for academic affairs for budgetary reasons (even though the center posted a profit for 1979) and the closing of the continuing education division in City College.

 A women's studies committee was convened in 1987 by Nancy Anderson, Barbara Ewell and Connie Mui.
 The committee developed and had approved a women's studies minor in 1989.
 The Women's Resource Center was established in Mercy in 1995.
 The first full-time director of the center, Dr. Susanne B. Dietzel, was hired in 2000.
 Dr. Dietzel's successor was Dr. Karen Reichard.
-The current interim director is Julie Thibodaux, BA '02, JD '05.
+Julie Thibodaux, BA '02, JD '05 served as interim director between August 2013 and May 2015.
+Dr. Patricia Boyett became director in August 2015.